sjentsch/lsjDocs/_pages/Ch05_Graphics_1.rst

 Histograms
 ----------

 Let’s begin with the humble **histogram**.
 Histograms are one of the simplest and most useful ways of visualising data.
-They make most sense when you have an interval or ratio scale variable (e.g., the ``afl.margins`` variable from the |aflsmall_finalists|_ data set that we used in `Descriptive statistics
+They make most sense when you have an interval or ratio scale variable (e.g., the ``afl.margins`` variable from the
+|aflsmall_finalists|_ data set that we used in :doc:`Descriptive statistics
-<Ch04_Descriptives.html#descriptive-statistics>`__ ) and what you want
-to do is get an overall impression of the variable.
+<Ch04_Descriptives>`) and what you want to do is get an overall impression of
+the variable.
 Most of you probably know how histograms work, since they’re so widely used, but for the sake of completeness I’ll describe them.
 All you do is divide up the possible values into **bins** and then count the number of observations that fall within each bin.
 This count is referred to as the frequency or density of the bin and is displayed as a vertical bar.
-Ihe AFL winning margins data there are 33 games in which the winning margin was less than 10 points and it is this fact that is represented by the height of the leftmost bar that we showed earlier in `Descriptive statistics
+Ihe AFL winning margins data there are 33 games in which the winning margin was less than 10 points and it is this fact that is represented by the height of the leftmost bar that we showed earlier in :doc:`Descriptive statistics
-<Ch04_Descriptives.html#descriptive-statistics>`__, and
-:numref:`fig-aflMargins`.
-With these earlier graphs we used an advanced plotting package in R which, for now, is beyond the capability of jamovi.
+<Ch04_Descriptives>`, and :numref:`fig-aflMargins`.
+With these earlier graphs
+we used an advanced plotting package in R which, for now, is beyond the capability of jamovi.
 But jamovi gets us close, and drawing this histogram in jamovi is pretty straightforward.
 Open up the ``Plots`` options under ``Exploration`` →  ``Descriptives`` and click the ``Histogram`` check box, as shown in :numref:`fig-jamovi_histogram`. jamovi defaults to labelling the y-axis as ‘density’ and the x-axis with the variable name.
 The **bins** are selected automatically, and there is no scale, or count, information on the y-axis unlike the previous :numref:`fig-aflMargins`.
 But this does not matter too much because after all what we are really interested in is our impression of the shape of the distribution: is it normally distributed or is there a skew or kurtosis?
 Our first impressions of these characteristics come from drawing a **histogram**.

 .. ----------------------------------------------------------------------------